Hybrid Events

 At a glance

-• Typical formats: Annual general meeting, town hall, investor relations call, product launch, corporate conference.
+• Typical formats: annual general meeting, town hall meeting, investor relations call, product launch, corporate conference.

 • What does it cost?
-A hybrid corporate event with 50–500 on-site and several thousand remote attendees typically falls in the five-figure euro range per day — excluding venue.
+A corporate hybrid event with 50–500 on-site and several thousand remote attendees typically runs in the five-figure euro range per day — excluding venue.

 • Which platform?
-For GDPR-compliant enterprise events we recommend our in-house webcast platform SlideSync — combined with dedicated live production.
-For a vendor-independent comparison see our platform comparison.
+For GDPR-compliant corporate events we recommend our own webcast platform SlideSync — combined with dedicated live production.
+Other vendors’ platforms can also be a fit depending on the use case; see our platform comparison.

 From hybrid conferences to general meetings

-Faced with an infection situation that is still difficult to foresee and significantly more flexible working models, formats are now required to open up face-to-face events to remote attendees as well, and to do so equally – hybrid events make exactly that possible.
+Faced with an infection situation that is still difficult to foresee and significantly more flexible working models, formats are now required that open up on-site events to remote attendees as well, and do so as equally as possible — hybrid events make exactly that possible.

-MediaEvent Services has many years of experience in the planning and implementation of hybrid events.
-Management call, hybrid conference or annual general meeting – we accompany various formats of renowned companies and can advise you independently of manufacturers in order to successfully implement hybrid events for you as well.
+MediaEvent Services has many years of experience in planning and delivering hybrid events.
+Whether a management call, a hybrid conference or an annual general meeting — we support a wide range of formats for renowned companies and can advise you vendor-independently so that you, too, deliver hybrid events successfully.

 We support the planning and realization of your corporate event .